 The Associate in Applied Science degree in Technical Studies (A.A.S.-T.S.) is designed for students who want to take technical and general courses for college credit to meet the training or retraining demands of current or prospective employers.
 This interdisciplinary degree program enables individual students or groups of employees associated with one employer to tailor technical programs to their own specific needs.
 Courses are selected on the basis of a student's interests, goals and abilities.
 Each student's program is individually designed.
-As the two examples on this page point out, the A.A.S.-T.S. degree is designed to be flexible and interdisciplinary.
+As the two examples point out, the A.A.S.-T.S. degree is designed to be flexible and interdisciplinary.
 Because of the variety offered in this degree program, the number of credits required for graduation could vary from 60 to 66.

 Anyone interested in earning an A.A.S.-T.S. degree should speak with an admissions officer.
-Qualified students are referred to the Dean of Business, Science, Technology, and Math to assess prior learning experiences.
+Qualified students are referred to the Dean of Business, Science, Technology, Engineering and Math to assess prior learning experiences.
 Procedures for the assessment of prior learning are outlined in the Academic Information section of this catalog and on www.ccri.edu/priorlearning/.
 If qualified, a learning contract outlining course requirements leading to the A.A.S.-T.S. degree is developed.

 Note: The learning contract is an official document filed in the student's permanent record.
-It can be changed only with the written approval of the Dean of Business, Science, Technology, and Math.
+It can be changed only with the written approval of the Dean of Business, Science, Technology, Engineering and Math.
 Any approved changes in a student's program become part of the learning contract.

 In general, the program is divided into three parts.